github/docs/content/rest/guides/scripting-with-the-rest-api-and-net.md

 ### Catching all errors

 Sometimes, the {% data variables.product.company_short %} REST API will return an error.
 For example, you will get an error if your access token is expired or if you omitted a required parameter.
-Octokit.NET automatically retries the request when it gets an error other than `400 Bad Request`, `401 Unauthorized`, `403 Forbidden`, `404 Not Found`, and `422 Unprocessable Entity`.
-If an API error occurs even after retries, Octokit.NET throws an error that includes the HTTP status code of the response (`response.status`) and the response headers (`response.headers`).
+Octokit.net throws an exception which you can catch and handle appropriately when it gets an error other than `400 Bad Request`, `401 Unauthorized`, `403 Forbidden`, `404 Not Found`, and `422 Unprocessable Entity`.
+If an API error occurs even after retries, Octokit.net throws an error that includes the HTTP status code of the response (`response.status`) and the response headers (`response.headers`).
 You should handle these errors in your code.
 For example, you can use a try/catch block to catch errors:

 ```csharp
 using Octokit;